sebinside/HotkeylessAHK/README.md

 This is yet another small tool to enhance the power of AHK.
 Some more links, you might find interesting:

 - **[AHK2PremiereCEP](https://github.com/sebinside/AHK2PremiereCEP)**, another utility tool from me.
 It helps you connect authotkey with the Adobe Premiere CEP scripting environment.
 Very helpful tool for video production.
-- Taran Van Hermet, a macro specialist: https://www.youtube.com/user/TaranVH
+- Taran Van Hemert, a macro specialist: https://www.youtube.com/user/TaranVH
 - And my own twitch channel, where I develop with these techniques, sometimes: https://www.twitch.tv/skate702

 If there are more questions, you can contact me on [Twitter](https://twitter.com/skate702) or via [mail](mailto:hi@sebinside.de).